 Physicians (MD., D.O., DDS) educated outside of the US who are licensed to practice in the state in which the laboratory is located do not need to produce educational equivalencies.
 A valid state medical license is sufficient proof of academic achievement.

-For supervisory and testing personnel educated outside of the US, a state laboratory personnel license may be used to demonstrate educational equivalency only in states that require laboratory personnel licensure.
-State licensure for other types of personnel, such as nursing, respiratory therapy, or radiology, is not acceptable.
+For supervisory and laboratory testing personnel educated outside of the US, a state laboratory personnel license may be used to demonstrate educational equivalency ONLY in states that require laboratory personnel licensure.
+State licensure for other types of personnel, such as nursing, respiratory therapy, or radiology, is NOT acceptable documentation of equivalency.

 The laboratory director can designate an individual who is familiar with the educational requirements for all technical positions.
 This person must be able to assess whether each individual qualifies to function in the position indicated on the form.

 The records for the verification of the educational qualifications using the credentialing system can be used instead of maintaining a separate copy of a diploma or transcript.
 This applies to all laboratory and non-laboratory testing personnel (e.g. POCT and blood gas personnel).
 These laboratories are not under the authority of the Centers for Medicare and Medicaid Services and the use of their standardized credentialing system has been accepted by the CAP.
 On the day of inspection, the laboratory must be able to provide records of employee qualifications for all testing personnel to the inspector upon request.